GDGPune-active/covid-gdgpune/README.md

 ```

 ## For Git Commit Statements
 To ensure that Git Commit Statements are consistents by using a custom template, please follow the below mentioned URL on Linux systems to setup the required GIT Configurations.
-Please note, this might not work for Windows platform
+Please note, this might not work for Windows platform.
 URL:- https://dev.to/timmybytes/keeping-git-commit-messages-consistent-with-a-custom-template-1jkm?signin=true